Heinrich von Kleist: Literary works

 His first tragedy was The Schroffenstein Family (Die Familie Schroffenstein).
 The material for the second, Penthesilea (1808), queen of the Amazons, is taken from a Greek source and presents a picture of wild passion.
 More successful than either of these was his romantic play, Käthchen of Heilbronn (Das Käthchen von Heilbronn) (1808), a poetic drama full of medieval bustle and mystery, which retained its popularity for many years.

 In comedy, Kleist made a name with The Broken Jug (Der zerbrochne Krug) (1808), while Amphitryon (1808), an adaptation of Molière's comedy, received critical acclaim long after his death.
 Of Kleist's other dramas, Die Hermannsschlacht (1809) is a dramatic work of anti-Napoleonic propaganda, written as Austria and France went to war.
 It has been described by Carl Schmitt as the "greatest partisan work of all time".
 In it he gives vent to his hatred of his country's oppressors.
 This, together with the drama The Prince of Homburg (Prinz Friedrich von Homburg oder die Schlacht bei Fehrbellin), which is among his best works, was first published by Ludwig Tieck in Kleist's Hinterlassene Schriften (1821).
 Robert Guiskard, a drama conceived on a grand plan, was left a fragment.

-Kleist was also a master in the art of narrative, and of his Gesammelte Erzählungen (Collected Short Stories) (1810–1811), Michael Kohlhaas, in which the famous Brandenburg horse dealer in Martin Luther's day is immortalized, is one of the best German stories of its time.
+Kleist was also a master in the art of narrative, and of his Gesammelte Erzählungen (Collected Stories) (1810–1811), Michael Kohlhaas, in which the famous Brandenburg horse dealer in Martin Luther's day is immortalized, is one of the best German stories of its time.
 The Earthquake in Chile (Das Erdbeben in Chili) and St. Cecilia, or the Power of Music (Die heilige Cäcilie oder die Gewalt der Musik) are also fine examples of Kleist's story telling as is The Marquise of O (Die Marquise von O).
 His short narratives influenced those of Kafka and the novellas of the Austrian writer Friedrich Halm.
 He also wrote patriotic lyrics in the context of the Napoleonic Wars.

 Work in rhetoric

 Kleist's work also delved into the realm of rhetoric.
 Most notable for his use of error and understanding its importance, Kleist's devices used were misspeaking, misunderstanding, mistaken identities, and other confusions of the sort.
 In his works one can see the most prevalent use of rhetoric within Penthesilea.
 In the story moments of violence, seduction and war all hinge upon errors in language.
-Through these errors, Kleist shows how error can influence everyday situation and can be the causation of serious problems.
+Through these errors, Kleist shows how error can influence everyday situations and can be the causation of serious problems.
 As a sum, Kleist's use of error explores what one can make of ironic errors within speech.